Luminous solar neutrinos I: Dipole portals: Introduction

-The parametric dependence of the signal changes dramatically, however, if the decay length satisfies $\Ldec \ll R_\oplus$ and the indirect flux is sourced by upscattering inside the Earth as opposed to meson decays or other ``prompt'' sources localized in e.g.\ the upper atmosphere.
-The reason for this is that the upscattered flux that arrives at the detector becomes proportional to $\Ldec$ in such a way that $\Phi \times P_\text{dec}$ is independent of $\Ldec$ at leading order.
+The parametric dependence of the signal changes dramatically, however, if the indirect flux is sourced by upscattering inside the Earth and the decay length satisfies $\Ldec \ll R_\oplus$ with $R_\oplus$ the radius of the Earth.
+In this case, the upscattered flux that arrives at the detector is proportional to $\Ldec$ such that $\Phi \times P_\text{dec}$ is independent of $\Ldec$ at leading order in $\ell/\Ldec$.
 This can be understood as the effective column density of targets growing with $\Ldec$ in such a way as to precisely cancel the $1/\Ldec$ penalty arising from the rarity of decays within the detector.
 This effect persists until it is saturated by the boundaries of the Earth after which, rather than being suppressed by a factor that is $O(\Ldet/\Ldec)$ the rate is instead suppressed by a factor that is $O(R_\oplus/\Ldec$).

 We can make our discussion more concrete by considering a flux of incident particles on a thick slab of material of length $L_\text{slab}$ which terminates in a detector as depicted in \cref{cartoon}.
 If we consider an infinitesimally thin slice of the slab (thickness $\dd z$) then the flux of long-lived particles, $N$, arriving at the front detector is $\dd \Phi_N = \Phi_{\nu\odot} \overline{n}_A \sigma_{\nu\rightarrow N}\e^{-z/\Ldec} \dd z$, where $z$ is the distance from the slice to the detector, $\overline{n}_A$ is the number density of upscattering targets and $\sigma_{\nu\rightarrow N}$ is the upscattering cross section for $\nu A \rightarrow N A$.
 Integrating over $z$ we find the flux at the detector is given by